Ecobank Transnational Incorporated announces the appointment of Josephine Anan-Ankomah as Group Executive, Commercial Banking

-Ecobank Transnational Incorporated, ETI, the Lome-based parent company of the Ecobank Group (www.Ecobank.com) announces the appointment of Josephine Anan-Ankomah as Group Executive, Commercial Banking with immediate effect.
+Ecobank Transnational Incorporated, ETI, (https://Ecobank.com) the Lome-based parent company of the Ecobank Group announces the appointment of Josephine Anan-Ankomah as Group Executive, Commercial Banking with immediate effect.
 This appointment follows an internal recruitment process.
 As a member of the Group Executive Committee, Josephine Anan-Ankomah will report to the Group CEO.
-The position of Group… Read […]
+The position of… Read more […]

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...